Plan Your School Visit

 1. Select Guided or Self-Guided Visit

-Spark creative and critical thinking with a guided tour of NOMA.
-Knowledgeable docents engage small groups in age-appropriate discussions while addressing multiple learning styles.
-Tours are interactive and conversational, and are aligned with state and national educational standards for visual arts, language arts, and social studies.
+Knowledgeable docents engage small groups in age-appropriate discussions.
+Tours are interactive, conversational, and are aligned with state and national educational standards for visual arts, language arts, science, and social studies.
+For the best tour experience, a maximum of 60 students per time slot can be scheduled.
+Available October 4, 2017 – May 28, 2018.

-Design and lead your own tour of NOMA.
+Design and lead your own tour at NOMA.
 Visual art, language arts, history, science and math can be explored in NOMA’s extensive permanent collection, compelling temporary exhibitions, and outdoor Sculpture Garden.
-Use the free Educator’s Guide to the Collection to find information on selected works of art and suggestions for gallery discussions and activities.
-Available year round.
+Explore the online Educator Toolbox to find information and lessons related to the collection.
+For an advantageous tour experience, please visit NOMA in advance of your class visit.

 2. Select Your Tour Topic

-Choose from our thoughtfully designed tours that approach art from a visual art, language arts, or social studies perspective, or visit a featured exhibition.
-With one month’s notice, you may request a customized tour.
+Choose from our thoughtfully designed tours that approach selected works from visual art, language arts, science, or social studies perspectives, or visit a featured exhibition.
+With one month’s notice, you may request a customized tour to compliment your curriculum.
+See our tour topics listed below.

 3. Make Your Reservation

-School group visits to NOMA are available Tuesday – Friday.
 Please arrange your visit at least two weeks in advance.
-E-mail email@example.com or call (504) 658-4100 to schedule your visit.
-Please have the following information ready:
+E-mail firstname.lastname@example.org or call (504) 658-4100 to schedule your visit, or fill in the request at the bottom of this page and our staff will follow up with you to confirm the reservation.

 • Group leader’s name